lupyuen/lupyuen.github.io/src/auto2.md

 _How is NuttX for PineDio Stack built and published to GitHub Releases?_

-Whenever we commit changes to the [__NuttX Repo for PineDio Stack__](https://github.com/lupyuen/incubator-nuttx/tree/pinedio), GitHub Actions will trigger a new NuttX Build and __publish the NuttX Firmware__ to GitHub Releases...
+Whenever we commit changes to the [__NuttX Repo for PineDio Stack__](https://github.com/lupyuen/incubator-nuttx/tree/pinedio), GitHub Actions will trigger a new NuttX Build and __publish the built firmware__ to GitHub Releases...

 -   [__GitHub Actions Workflow for PineDio Stack__](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/.github/workflows/pinedio.yml)